Aetherinox/mkdocs-link-embeds/docs/docs/usage.md

 # Auto-Generated Metadata
 If you create an embedded link block and only specify the `url` property; the plugin will scan the website and automatically fetch information such as:

-- The name for the website
+- The name for the website from the website tag `og:title`
-- A description for the website
+- A description for the website from the website tag `og:description`
-- An image / logo that the plugin can display
+- An image / logo that the plugin can display, comes from the html tag `og:image`
+- A specified favicon, usually defined by the tag `icon` or `shortcut icon`

 <br />